tzfun/vue-web-terminal/README.md

 ### execute()

-You can use the api to execute a command to the Terminal, and the execution process will be echoed in the Terminal window.
+You can use the API to execute a command to the Terminal, and the execution process will be echoed in the Terminal window.
 This is a way to use a script to simulate the user executing the command.

 ```js
 TerminalApi.execute('my-terminal', 'help :local')